-The Company approaches its shareholder return policy from the twin perspectives of prioritizing business investments for sustainable profit growth in the mid to long term, and strike a balance between profit growth through business investments and shareholder returns which are mentioned in the resource allocation policy and based on the 4S model, as follows.
+In terms of "prioritize business investments for sustainable profit growth in the mid- to long-term" and of "strike a balance between profit growth through business investments and shareholder returns" under the resources allocation policy based on the "4S model" and the JT Group Purpose, our shareholder returns policy is set as follows:

-• Aim to enhance shareholder returns by realizing the Company's mid- to long-term profit growth, while maintaining a solid financial base^(Note 2)

-- Target a dividend payout ratio of about 75%^(Note 3), a competitive level^(Note 4) in the capital markets - Consider implementing a share buy-back program, mainly taking into account the Company's financial outlook of the respective year and mid-term capital needs. - Notes: 1.
+- Aim to enhance shareholder returns by realizing the Company's mid- to long-term profit growth, while maintaining a solid financial base(Note 2) - Target a dividend payout ratio of about 75% (Note 4), a competitive level (Note 3) in the capital markets - Consider implementing a share buy-back program, mainly taking into account the Company's financial outlook of the respective year and mid-term capital needs. - Notes: 1.
 Actual results, performance or achievements, or those of the industries in which we operate, may differ from any future results, performance or achievements expressed or implied by the forward-looking statements.
 For details of risks related to the Group, please refer to "II.
 Review of Operations 2.
 Business and Other Risks." - 2.
 The Company will maintain a solid financial base that secures stability in case of changes in business environment such as economic crises and flexibility enabling expeditious responses to business investment opportunities. - 3.
-To be in the range of approximately $\pm 5\%$ - 4.
-Monitor the shareholder return trends of global Fast-Moving Consumer Goods (FMCG) companies which have a stakeholder model similar to our 4S model and have realized strong business growth.
+Monitor the shareholder return trends of global Fast-Moving Consumer Goods (FMCG) companies which have a stakeholder model similar to our 4S model and have realized strong business growth. - 4.
+To be in the range of approximately $\pm 5\%$ .

-(4) Business Environment and Basic Strategies for Attaining Group-Wide Profit Targets i.
-Business environment
+(5) Business Environment and Basic Strategies for Attaining Group-Wide Profit Targets

 The business environment in which the Group operates is characterized by an increasing degree of uncertainty, such as changes in the international political situation, and foreign exchange risks associated with declines in value for the currencies of emerging countries.
-Although the impacts of COVID-19 are gradually being brought under control and the global economy is on a gradual recovery trend, due to the risk of a downturn in global economic activity caused by changes in consumer and corporate activities and by emerging COVID-19 variants, etc., the outlook for our business remains uncertain.
 Enhancing adaptability to such a changing environment is critical to achieve sustainable profit growth by overcoming the uncertain business environment and adequately executing business on a global scale.
 "Adaptability" refers to the ability to assume a wider range of contingencies than in the past, during the planning phase, and to quickly and flexibly respond to changes and events that surpass the assumptions so that the Group can deal with uncertainty over the future.
 The Group believes that how well and how quickly companies can overcome uncertainties will continue as the key to determine their competitiveness.

-Moreover, in view of the forward march of digital technology, changes in the consciousness and behavior of consumers, and the shift towards greater awareness of ESG and sustainability, the Group believes that, rather than merely responding passively while enhancing its adaptability to such a changing environment, the Group should initiate transformation itself and accelerate evolution to an organization that will lead this revolution through the unification of the organization structure of the tobacco business and the evolution of the corporate division.
+Moreover, in view of the forward march of digital technology, changes in the consciousness and behavior of consumers, and the shift towards greater awareness of ESG and sustainability, the Group believes that, rather than merely responding passively while enhancing its adaptability to such a changing environment, the Group should initiate transformation itself and accelerate evolution to an organization that will lead this revolution.